duvuvu/math2022-monte-carlo-in-statistics/README.md

 # MATH2022 Monte Carlo Methods in Statistics

 ## Authors
-This projects were carried by:
+This project was carried by:
 - Duy Vu DINH

 ## Overview